2023 Solar Incentives Guide for East Hemet, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local East Hemet solar panel installers with your questions.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to learn more about how the new Clean Energy Credit applies to you is to reach out to your local East Hemet solar panel installation expert with your questions.

 State & Local Solar Incentives

 Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
 These incentives may be offered by the California government, or by your county or municipality.
 Some are available for a limited time, while others are ongoing.